mooniak/gemunu-libre-font/FONTLOG.md

 ChangeLog
 ----------

+29 February 2016 (mooniak) Gemunu Libre Initial Release v0.900

+- Full Sinhala Coverage
+- Full Adobe Latin 3 coverage

 Information for Contributors
 ------------------------------

-Ayanna is released under the OFL 1.1 - http://scripts.sil.org/OFL
+Gemunu Libre Font is released under the OFL 1.1 - http://scripts.sil.org/OFL

 For information on what you're allowed to change or modify, consult the OFL-1.1.txt and OFL-FAQ.txt files.
 The OFL-FAQ also gives a very general